ADGEfficiency/data-science-south/content/blog/hypermodern-python-2025.md

 /Users/adamgreen/.local/bin/pytest
 ```

-*Tip - create a `.envrc` with direnv to automatically switch to the correct Python version when you enter a directory.*
+*Tip - add the direnv tool with a `.envrc` to automatically switch to the correct Python version when you enter a directory.*

 ## ruff

-**[Ruff]() is a tool to lint and format Python code** - it is an alternatives to tools like autopep8.
+**[Ruff](https://docs.astral.sh/ruff/) is a tool to lint and format Python code** - it is an alternatives to tools like Black or autopep8.

 Ruff's big thing is being written in Rust - this makes it fast.
 When used with Black to ensure consistent code style, Ruff covers much of the Flake8 rule set, along with other rules such as isort.